 sterile, soft, serene cold night

 smell charcoal, oak; crisp

-Today, (which yes, is Tuesday: my new day off.
-The site will remain Monday Musings though for the sake of alliteration) I drove to Great Brook Farm State Park.
+Today, I drove to Great Brook Farm State Park.
 I have been since the fall just to take a walk, grab a coffee afterward, and write.
 As I was driving, I thought about topics I could write about, as I normally do.
 I thought about David Foster Wallace’s sentiments on worship: